deepbsd/monsters-rolodex/README.md

 that page and have it render.
 The app runs locally just fine though.
 This might have something to do with the following:

-1. I used npm instead of yard as the instructor did.
+1. I used npm instead of yarn as the instructor did.
 (I had to translate the commands on the CLI and in package.json)
 2. I already have a deployment at deepbsd.github.io that might interfere with deepbsd.github.io/monsters-rolodex

 As I look at the page with inspector tools, I see a webpack minified script was supposed to create the page, but unfortunately it